 Do you know the difference between Prime, Choice and Select Beef?
 When you’re having dinner at an upscale steakhouse, you may hear that they only serve Prime Beef.
 Here’s what the beef grades really mean and why they’re important.

 What is the difference between prime, choice and select?
 The obvious answer to this question is price.
 Prime is always more expensive, but what makes it more expensive?
 And is the extra cost worth it?

 What are beef grades?

-The USDA Grades beef so that you know the tenderness and amount of marbling in the beef.
+The USDA Grades beef to signify that it’s high quality beef that is safe to eat.
+The beef grades also tell you the amount of tenderness and amount of marbling to expect in the beef.

 Technically, there are eight grades.
 However, in the retail world, you only hear of three of them — Prime, Choice and Select.

 Top 3 grades of beef: Prime.
 Choice.
 Select.

 Prime Graded Beef comes from well-fed beef cattle and it has lots of marbling (i.e. white flecks of fat within the beef).
 You usually find Prime Beef at restaurants and hotels.
 It’s known for being full of flavor, and very tender and juicy.
 Only about 2 percent of today’s beef is of the highest USDA grade, or prime, which, has the highest level of marbling.

 Choice Graded Beef is very high quality, but has slightly less marbling than Prime.
 Choice beef is very tender and juicy.
 It is the most widely available grade of beef, and about 50 percent of beef is graded choice by the USDA.

 Select Graded Beef is even more lean than Choice.
 Select has less marbling, so that means it may also lack some of the juiciness and flavor of the higher graded meat.
 The USDA grades about 21 percent of beef with the select grade.